fraferla/fraferla.github.io/_pages/about.md

-I am a Postdoctoral Researcher at Sapienza - University of Rome.
+I am currently a Postdoctoral Researcher at Sapienza - University of Rome.

 I earned my PhD in Economics at University of Milano - Bicocca in 2024.
 During my PhD years, I was also a visiting scholar at the Barcelona School of Economics.